kris-brown/kbquarto/docs/phil/situations/_warhero.md

 - Self-knowledge
    - "The War Hero was born in Cincinatti on a cold day."
    - "The War Hero was forced to wear shorts even during the winter."
       - If it's true, why is it true?
-Judging by the truth conditions of the sentence, it's true because a certain person born in Cininitati and was fordced to wear short pants, etc.
+Judging by the truth conditions of the sentence, it's true because a certain person born in Cininitati and was forced to wear short pants, etc.

 Most of us have both types of knowledge, but because they so easily run together we conflate the two.